bstarika/Javascript-Projects/README.md

 Coded button and paragraph elements with various event handlers.

+Created dictionaries with KVP's.

 Differentiated arguments from parameters when creating subprograms.

-Can differentiate between arguments and parameters when creating subprograms.